helloweishi/kernel_pactch_for_udp/README.md

 and there is another solution except this patch, which is add a policy route rule for interface WAN1 with source address lookup, but I think in this scenario it is not a good option.

+this patch is verified in kernel version 3.4.11

 any questions, drop me a email: weishigoname@hotmail.com